jhnbyrn/951-KLR-PAGES/dme_load_code_walkthrough.md

 In [DME load calculation](dme_load_calculation.md) we explored the concept of how the DME calculates load without getting too deep in the weeds.
 Now we'll look more closely at the details!

 This is a very straightfoward routine code-wise.
-It's hard to understand why it does what it does without the high-level discussion, so I recommend you read the overview linked above first.
-But once you had seen that, what followed is pretty simple and there shouldn't be any need for c-like pseudo-code.
+It's hard to understand *why* it does what it does without the high-level discussion, so I recommend you read the overview linked above first.
+But once you have seen that, what follows here is pretty simple and there shouldn't be any need for c-like pseudo-code.
 Most of the tricky stuff is in the multi-byte division and multiplication routines which we won't get into here.

 ## Code walkthrough